 The University Hospital of Hartlepool is now able to take bookings for births in the brand new Rowan Suite.

-Based on the ground floor, within the Maternity Hub, the Rowan Suite is the newly furbished birthing centre, which sees a team of highly qualified midwives offering a ‘Continuity of Carer’ pathway.
+Based on the ground floor, within the Maternity Hub, the Rowan Suite is the newly furbished birthing centre.
+It sees a team of highly qualified midwives offering a ‘Continuity of Carer’ pathway.

-Continuity of Carer ensures the same midwife will be assigned to care for the woman throughout the whole of her pregnancy journey, including her birth, leading to many benefits to the woman and her family such as a reduced need for pain relief and greater satisfaction.
+Continuity of Carer ensures the same midwife will be assigned to care for the woman throughout the whole of her pregnancy journey, including her birth.
+This leads to many benefits to the woman and her family, including reduced need for pain relief and greater satisfaction.

 The Rowan Suite features specially designed rooms with a ‘home away from home’ atmosphere to assist women to stay upright and active during their birth, as well as a birth pool suite.